877-852-8463CareersLocationsPatient PortalRequest Appointment

 These symptoms do not always indicate you will need to receive retinal detachment surgery.
 However, you should see your ophthalmologist as soon as possible to confirm whether or not surgery is necessary to eliminate the symptoms of a detached retina.
 We offer retina surgery and treatment solutions in areas such as Battle Creek, Adrian, Kalamazoo, Lansing, Toledo, and Ann Arbor.
 Our team of ophthalmologists can diagnose retinal detachment during an eye examination by dilating the pupils of your eyes.
 Some retinal detachments are found during a routine eye examination.

-• Laser Retinal Detachment Surgery – An ophthalmologist will utilize a laser to perform the retinal detachment surgery to create small burns around the edge of the retinal tear.
+• Laser Retinal Detachment Surgery – An ophthalmologist will utilize a laser to perform retinal detachment surgery to create small burns around the edge of the retinal tear.
 These burns produce scars that seal the edges of the tear.

 • Cryopexy – during this procedure, your ophthalmologist will use an intensely cold probe to freeze the back wall of the eye behind a retinal tear.
 This will stimulate scar tissue and seal the edges of the tear.